OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 - Only indirect access to the Office client application's UI thread is allowed.

-- Modal interactions aren't allowed - for example, calls to JavaScript `alert`, `confirm`, and `prompt` functions aren't allowed because they're modal.
+- Modal interactions aren't allowed - for example, calls to JavaScript `alert`, `confirm`, and `prompt` methods aren't allowed because they're modal.

 Further, the runtime framework provides the following benefits to ensure that an Office Add-in can't damage the user's environment.